brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 :Date: tbt

 Changes:
-    * [Bugfix] Fixed the releade date in the changelog of the 5.1.3.
+    * [Bugfix] Fixed the release date in the changelog of the 5.1.3.
+    * [Bugfix] Fixed an error when trying to access a protected property with the fluid debugger.

 -----